Maintaining Humor in Challenging Situations

 Our doors are open once again to resume elective procedures, both in-office and all surgical procedures to all New and Existing Patients.

 Recognizing that there are still plenty of COVID-19 cases out there, we need to be safe.
 F.A.C.E. of Beverly Hills will be following a strict set of guidelines (as per CDC and CMS) to ensure the safety and well-being of our employees, staff and physician.

 I am sure you will have many questions.
 As always, we’ll be here to answer them.
 Feel free to contact Valerie Munoz (310-385-9019).

 To comply with CMS Guidance for performing outpatient surgeries and preventing the spread of COVID-19, we are providing the following general standards and precautions.

 For All Existing Patients: please call our office at 310-385-9019 or email email@example.com for assistance.
 You may also email Dr. Moretz directly at firstname.lastname@example.org if you prefer.

-New Patients: We are booking advance in-person appointments for April with Dr. Moretz by phone and email.
+New Patients: We are booking in-person appointments with Dr. Moretz by phone and email.
 Please call or text our Patient Coordinator Valerie at 310-385-9019 or you may reach her at email@example.com for email correspondence.

-Virtual Consultation: Until further notice, our office is offering patients COMPLIMENTARY VIRTUAL CONSULTATIONS with Dr. McCoy Moretz.
-We would be happy to speak with you during this crisis virtually at no cost to you.
-This option is now available through the following; Skype, WhatsApp, WeChat or FaceTime.
+Consultation Scheduling: Our office is again offering patients IN-PERSON CONSULTATIONS with Dr. McCoy Moretz.
+Virtual Consultation is also available by request through the following; Skype, WhatsApp, WeChat or FaceTime.